PhilRW/appdaemon-apps/docs/lock_manager.md

       alarm_type: sensor.front_door_lock_alarm_type
 ```

-The app will warn you if it cannot find the required entities.
+The app will warn you if it cannot find the required entities and will attempt to automatically create them in the `packages_dir` directory (which should be writable by AppDaemon).

 ## Sample package config